TLVMuni/graphql-crm-server/README.md

 <b>This is a production repository.
 Be careful to update the master branch of this repository because it is published as deployment source for Azure App Service https://tlvgraphql.azurewebsites.net</b>

 ## How to use
-Launch Graph<i>i</i>ql interface for this server via <a href='https://tlvgraphql.azurewebsites.net/graphiql'>/graphiql</a> endpoint.
+Launch customized Graph<i>i</i>ql interface for this server via <a href='https://tlvgraphql.azurewebsites.net/index.html' target='_blank'>this</a> endpoint.
 You shoud authenticate youself as TLV Digitel customer.
 Explore GraphQL CRM schema from 'Docs' tab on upper rigth.
 On the left side of Graph<i>i</i>ql you can compose various GraphQL queries.
 You can enrich these queries with variables prepared on down left bar.
 <br>When ready, copy the query (possible with the variables) to your client and use the GraphQL tool appropriate for your language.
 We have a <a href='https://github.com/TLVMuni/graphiql-crm' target='_blank'>sample</a> of such client written in React.
 <br> The actual endpoint of this service for GraphQL POSTs is <code>/graphql</code> (without <i>i</i>).
 Other HTTP verbs (GET, OPTIONS, PUT etc. are not served by GraphQL.
 Use (authenticated) mutations for updates, queries for reads.